top of page

 The Planning Appplication Process and Further Assistance

-The approved planning application added an improved kitchen at ground floor with a new bedroom above.
+The approved application added an improved kitchen at ground floor with a new bedroom above.
 The application also gained permission for off road parking for the property complete with charging point for electric vehicles.
 This was extremely important to the client who was keen to make the scheme more sustainable and do whatever was in their owner to help the environment.

 Following on from the planning approval En-Plan then obtained Building Regulations approval for the technical detail for the build which the informed the tendering and construction phase.
 As of September 2021 the project has been completed and the owner is extremely happy with the finished scheme.